idaman-id/batara/readme.md

 3. Should we use generic response or not in `ResponseBody` Entity, e.g:
 - Field `data` sometime may contain `Array<T>` or `Object`
 - Field `error` contain `Array<Error>` but if we look at the property name it singular name.
+4. Should we always return the `data` and `error` property in `ResponseBody` or just half adjusting with it's current state, e.g: `data: {}, error: null `or `data: {}`
-4. Consider to implement `authenticate` and `authenticateHandler`
+5. Consider to implement `authenticate` and `authenticateHandler`
-5. How to set Class property if there are many property to insert. e.g:
+6. How to set Class property if there are many property to insert. e.g:
 - If we fill within the `constructor`, the constructor then bloated
 - If we use setter, the `setter` caling may be chaining as hell
 - Maybe we can use `factory`?
+7. Using class method as member property (without invoking method).
+Is that even possible in another programming language? e.g:
+- `new Controller().handle` instead of `new Controller().handle()`;
+8. Instead of mapping folder structure as a pattern, consider to map folder structure as a `mini-package`, e.g:
+- src/package/translation
+- src/package/router
+- etc

 👀 Issues
 ---